Stochastic Gradients under Nuisances: Stochastic Gradient Optimization

 \Cref{theorem convergence rate baseline SGD} states that SGD converges linearly to a ball around $\theta_\star$ with a radius that depends on the bias (due to the replacement of $g_0$ with $\hg$) and the variance due to gradient noise.
 Moreover, the variance component decays proportionally to the learning rate $\eta$.
 Under \Cref{assumption orthogonality main}, the bias component can have a significantly more favorable scaling with the error in the nuisance estimate $\Vert\hat g - g_0\Vert_\G$---specifically, $\Vert\hat g - g_0\Vert_\G^4$ instead of $\Vert\hat g - g_0\Vert_\G^2$.
 A similar breakdown into two regimes of the bias scaling occurs in the works of both \citet{foster2023orthogonal} and \citet{liu2022orthogonal} under \Cref{assumption orthogonality main} (called ``slow rate'' and ``fast rate'' there).
 Importantly, their bounds are based on an exact, offline empirical risk minimization procedure for a fixed training set, i.e.~they provide excess risk bounds on the quantity $L(\hat{\theta}_n, g_0) - L(\theta_\star, g_0)$, where

-In contrast, \Cref{theorem convergence rate baseline SGD} accounts for both the expected distance to the optimum and the interplay between the bias incurred by $\hg$ and the progress bound on each step of the algorithm.
+In contrast, \Cref{theorem convergence rate baseline SGD} accounts for both the expected distance to optimum and the interplay between bias incurred by $\hg$ and the progress achieved at each step.
 In particular, even when using a constant learning rate, the bias does not accrue on each iterate and is in fact constant in $n$.
+When $\hat{\theta}_n$ is designed to be doubly robust, using SGD can achieve \emph{double robustness}; see \Cref{appx discuss sec 55} for an example.

 \myparagraph{Orthogonalized Stochastic Gradient Algorithm} Given the marked improvement in the rate of decay of the bias term when an orthogonal loss is used, it is clearly beneficial to do so when possible.
-We now describe how the user can induce orthogonality by adjusting the stochastic gradient oracle through a secondary estimation problem.
+We now describe how we can induce orthogonality by adjusting the stochastic gradient oracle using the solution of an auxiliary problem.

-The construction of Neyman orthogonal losses has historically been motivated as a means to build efficient (or minimum asymptotic variance) estimators in semiparametric theory and statistical learning \citep{tsiatis2006semiparametric, van2000asymptotic, foster2023orthogonal, chernozhukov2018plug}.
-However, the actual implementation of this technique occurs analytically at the stage of defining the loss, on a case-by-case basis.
-To our knowledge, orthogonalizing an existing oracle via computational methods is a relatively new area (see \citet{luedtke2024simplifying} and references therein).
-Our approach is inspired by the construction reviewed in~\cite[Section 2.2]{chernozhukov2018double}.
-While orthogonalization is usually described using the language of differential/information geometry, we offer an intuitive explanation based on least-squares regression.
+The construction of Neyman orthogonal losses has historically been motivated in semiparametric theory and statistical learning as a means to build efficient -- minimum asymptotic variance -- \emph{full batch} statistical estimators~\citep{tsiatis2006semiparametric, van2000asymptotic, foster2023orthogonal, chernozhukov2018plug}.
+The approach we follow is inspired by the construction reviewed in~\citet[Section 2.2]{chernozhukov2018double}; see also~\citet{luedtke2024simplifying}.
+We also give an intuitive explanation based on least-squares estimation, instead of the usual differential/information geometry one.